Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning: Experiments

 In order to select an appropriate $\delta$ for different datasets, Veldt et al.~found that the optimal $\delta$ is usually consistent among different clusters in the same dataset~\cite{veldt2020minimizing}.
 Thus, the optimal $\delta$ can be visually approximated by varying $\delta$ for a handful of clusters if one has access to a subset of ground truth clusters in a hypergraph.
 We adapt the same procedure in our experiments and report the results in App.~\ref{sec:select-delta}.
 Other parameters are in the reproduction details footnote.\footnote{\emph{Reproduction details}.
-We will release the full algorithm and evaluation codes on github once the paper is non-anonymized.
+The full algorithm and evaluation codes can be found here \url{https://github.com/MengLiuPurdue/LHQD}.
 We fix the LH locality parameter $\gamma$ to be 0.1, approximation parameter $\rho$ to be 0.5 in all experiments.
 We set $\kappa=0.00025$ for Amazon and $\kappa=0.0025$ for Stack Overflow based on cluster size.
 For ACL, we use the same set of parameters as LH.
 For LH-2.0+flow, we set the flow method's locality parameter to be 0.1.
 For OneHop+flow, we set the locality parameter to be 0.05, 0.0025 on Amazon and Stack Overflow accordingly.
 For HGCRD, we set $U=3$ (maximum flow that can be send out of a node), $h=3$ (maximum flow that an edge can handle), $w=2$ (multiplicative factor for increasing the capacity of the nodes at each iteration), $\alpha=1$ (controls the eligibility of hyperedge), $\tau=0.5$ and 6 maximum iterations.}